opensearch-project/documentation-website/_security/access-control/rest-layer-authz.md

 For users that work with REST layer authorization, the methods of assigning roles and mapping users and roles, and the general usage of plugins and extensions, remain the same: the only additional requirement being that users become familiar with a new scheme for permissions.
 Developers, on the other hand, will need to understand the ideas behind `NamedRoute` and how the new route scheme is constructed.
 For detailed information, see [Authorization at REST Layer for plugins](https://github.com/opensearch-project/security/blob/main/REST_AUTHZ_FOR_PLUGINS.md).

-The benefits to developers when using the REST layer for authorization mean that they can authorize requests at the REST layer and filter out unauthorized requests.
+The benefits to developers when using the REST layer for authorization include the ability to authorize requests at the REST layer and filter out unauthorized requests.
 As a result, this decreases the processing burden on the transport layer while allowing granular control over access to APIs.

 The Security plugin must be enabled to use REST layer authorization.
 {: .note }